 In the state of Arizona, failure to appear in court can be either a felony or a misdemeanor charge depending on the circumstances.
 In circumstances where the defendant knowingly failed to appear in court when the original charge was a felony, a failure to appear in court will be considered a first-degree failure to appear in court and deemed a Class 5 felony in accordance with Arizona Revised Statute (ARS) 13-2507.

 - For this charge, you could face up to 1.5 years in jail and up to $150,000 in fines and fees.

-- Second degree failure to appear in court is deemed a Class 2 misdemeanor, for which the maximum sentence is four months in facility that is not a prison along with a fine of no more than $750.
+- Second-degree failure to appear in court is deemed a Class 2 misdemeanor, for which the maximum sentence is four months in a facility that is not a prison along with a fine of no more than $750.